 The basic shape for most flowers is a circle, every petal emanates from the stem and most are symmetrical but not exactly like a snow flake.

 The first step in drawing a basic flower shape is to be able to draw a circle with a dot in the middle to mark the center as shown in the image below here.
 See the video--it's so much easier to explain!

 It matters not if your circle looks a bit wonky because these initial steps are only guidelines which will be erased later.

-Then, in the next (middle image) sketch in two or more leaves and on to the final drawing put in smaller 'S' shapes between the main ones, and do a little shading to give a little depth to your drawing.
+Then, in the next (middle image) sketch, draw in two or more leaves and then on to the final drawing put in smaller 'S' shapes between the main ones, and do a little shading which gives depth to your drawing.